juliarieder/TreeCompR/README.md

 target tree for which the competition is to be determined should be segmented beforehand.
-Since it is crucial whether a part of the point cloud is classified as “competing” or as part of the target tree itself, a manual segmentation (e.g. in CloudCompare) is most accurate.
+Since it is crucial whether a part of the point cloud is classified as “competing” or as part of the target tree itself, a manual segmentation (e.g.in CloudCompare) is most accurate.

 <img src="man/figures/cone_cyl_method.jpg" alt="Methods Workflow" width="900">